Skip to content

 Wyoming Electrical Contractor License

-• Applications are submitted through the Wyoming State Fire Marshal's online portal
+• Apply through the Wyoming State Fire Marshal's portal at wyelectrician.imagetrendlicense.com

-Performing electrical work without a valid contractor license violates Wyoming Statute 35-9-123.
-The Electrical Board may refuse, suspend, or revoke licenses for continued or flagrant violations of Wyoming statutes, board rules, or the National Electrical Code.
+Operating without a valid contractor license is subject to fines or license suspension as stated in Wyoming Statute 35-9-130.
+The Electrical Board may refuse to issue, suspend, or revoke licenses for violations of Wyoming statutes, board rules, or the National Electrical Code.

 Official links